electric-sql/electric/docs/integrations/backend/phoenix.md

 In development we need to ensure that migrations are always applied via the proxy, and not directly on the database.

-The simplest solution is to create a new Ecto repo module that encapsulates the proxy connection and then use it when running the migrations:
+The simplest solution is to create a new Ecto repo module that encapsulates the proxy connection and then configure Ecto to use it when running the migrations:

+First we add a new repo instance.
+Note that, unlike the main `Repo` module, we don't start this with the rest of our application.

 ```elixir
 # lib/my_app/proxy_repo.ex